otvam/magnetic_components_toolbox_matlab/README.md

 * U-core, C-core, and E-core

 However, **additional components** can be added by implementing **abtract classes**.
-More specifically, the code could handle the following cases:
+More specifically, the code could handle the following cases (without modifying the core classes):
 * multiphase components (transformers or chokes)
 * other winding geometries (core-type, matrix, etc.)
 * other core geometries (ELP, RM, etc.)